filewatcher/filewatcher/README.md

 ## Command line utility

-Filewatcher scans the filesystem and execute a shell command when files are updated, created, renamed or deleted.
+Filewatcher scans the file system and execute a shell command when files are updated, created, renamed or deleted.

 ```